BabylonJS/OldDocumentationSite/content/how_to/01_Play_Pen/Creating_a_Basic_Scene.md

   };  // End of createScene function
 ```

 Yes, that is quite a function, but do not let it scare you.
-You will learn more about the parameters and properties for lights, cameras, and built-in shapes... in the tutorials to come.
+You will learn more about the parameters and properties for lights, cameras, and built-in shapes... in the how_to to come.
 The main thing to know is that our createScene function has all requirements complete.
 It contains:

 *  a Babylon Scene object
 *  a camera that has been attached